cxphong/Stripe-Invoice-Tool-App/README.md

-# Invoice Payment for Stripe 📄💳
+# Siro - Invoice Payment for Stripe 📄💳

 A mobile iOS app that enables fast invoice creation, customer & payment management, and seamless Stripe payment integration.
 Built for businesses wanting an on-the-go invoicing solution.